bernie-skipole/indipydriver/docs/source/usage/clientwithdriver.rst

     async def main(client, driver):
         """Run the client and driver"""

-        try:

         # start the driver
         drivertask = asyncio.create_task( driver.asyncrun() )

         # start the client, and wait for it to close
+        try:
             await client.asyncrun()
+        finally:
+            # Ensure the terminal is cleared
+            client.console_reset()
+        print("Shutting down, please wait")

         # ask the driver to stop
         driver.shutdown()

         # wait for the driver to shutdown
         await drivertask

-        except asyncio.CancelledError:
-            # avoid outputting stuff on the command line
-            pass
-        finally:
-            # clear the curses terminal setup
-            client.console_reset()

     if __name__ == "__main__":